 This technique also helps with experiential learning.
 Since it is just a game, mistakes do not have disastrous consequences and experiments are low-risk.
 The games expose learners to different situations they may find on the job and the program records the responses.
 Then, the games move forward based on decisions taken and end result determines success or failure.
 In fields such as law enforcement and medicine, these provide risk-free learning as mistakes made do not cost human lives.

 With smartphones being the most used gadget by most people, eLearning (mobile learning) has a bright future in education.
 Mobile learning programs and languages are being developed to optimise the use of phones as educational tools.
 At present, several LMS and online learning programs have stepped into eLearning by developing apps that allow users to access the content.
 By logging in, users have access to the web content through their phones.
 Users can also sync their calendars to the apps for learning schedules and reminders.
 The apps also allow in-app downloads that create provisions for offline learning.

 Apart from apps, SMS broadcasts, caller tunes and mobile radios are often used to educate masses who lack internet.
 Similarly, these can also be modified to educate large audiences who are not very tech-savvy.

-Tutors can employ these methods and then gauge which one works best for them and their students.
+Tutors through training learn to use the latest trends.
+They can employ these methods and then gauge which one works best for them and their students.
 Tutors can also revise methods and courses based on feedback from systems and students' performances.
 As a result, these trends will be more successful at personalising learning and being more inclusive.
 Teachers can make changes rapidly as these systems monitor data all the time and feedback is quick.
 As a result, performance and learning improve greatly.

 23 Effective uses of Gamification in Learning